oluchii/tdd-devops-2025/01-Linux-by-maryCynthiaEjike/linuxBasics.md

 - `find . -name "*.txt"	`:Find files recursively by pattern
 - `du -sh *`: Show disk usage of files/folders
 - `df -h`: Show free space on mounted drives

+###  User Management Commands
+- `useradd`:Creates a new user account.
+- `userdel` : Deletes a user account from the system.
+- `passwd` :Sets or changes a user's password.
+- `groupmod` : Modifies an existing group’s properties.
+- `groups` :Displays all groups a user belongs to.
+- `id`:Shows a user's UID, GID, and group information.

 ### ⚙️ System Info & Monitoring
 - `uname -a`: Kernel info